broadsage/containers/apps/web/README.md

 - ESLint for code quality
 - Error boundaries for error handling
 - Custom hooks for reusable logic
-- Service layer for API calls
+- Mock data architecture for development
 - Proper loading and error states
 - SEO optimized with metadata
 - Accessibility (a11y) compliant